OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 import onionGpio
 import time

+sleepTime = 2 # sleep for 2 seconds

 # set which GPIOs will be used
 switchPin     = 0      # use GPIO0
 ledPin        = 1      # use GPIO1